District Budget Information

 District Debt Assessments

-The Series 2011, Series 2015 and Series 2016 Bonds, and associated interest, are payable from and secured by non-ad valorem assessments levied against those lands within the District that benefit from the design, construction and/or acquisition of the improvements (“Debt Assessments”).
-The Series 2011 Bonds mature on May 1, 2041 and the proceeds were utilized to fund the acquisition of a substantially-completed facility and other real property located within the District for public recreational use.
-The Series 2015 Bonds mature on November 1, 2046 and the proceeds were utilized to fund a portion of the Series 2015 Project.
-The Series 2016 Bonds mature on May 1, 2035 and the proceeds were utilized to refund and defease the Series 2005 Bonds, which were originally issued to fund the construction and/or acquisition of a portion of the Series 2005 Improvements.
+The Bonds and associated interest are payable from and secured by non-ad valorem assessments levied against those lands within the District that benefit from the design, construction and/or acquisition of the improvements (“Debt Assessments”).
+Bond proceeds are utilized to fund the construction and/or acquisition of improvements, substantially completed facilities and other real property located within the District for public recreational use.
+Bonds typically mature thirty (30) years from the date of issuance.

-The District’s Debt Assessments and operation and maintenance assessments (discussed below) may appear on that portion of the annual real estate tax bill entitled “non-ad valorem assessments,” and will be collected by the Hillsborough County Tax Collector in the same manner as county ad valorem taxes.
+The District’s Debt Assessments and operation and maintenance assessments may appear on that portion of the annual real estate tax bill entitled “non-ad valorem assessments,” and will be collected by the county tax collector in the same manner as county ad valorem taxes.
 Each property owner must pay both ad valorem and non-ad valorem assessments at the same time.
 Property owners will, however, be entitled to the same discounts as provided for ad valorem taxes.
 As with any tax bill, if all taxes and assessments due are not paid within the prescribed time limit, the tax collector is required to sell tax certificates which, if not timely redeemed, may result in the loss of title to the property.
-The District may also elect to collect the assessment directly.
+The District may also elect to collect the assessments directly.

 Bond Payoff Request